Benemox/Vezapp/README.md

 # Vezapp 🍺

-**Vezapp** es una aplicación web orientada a explorar, compartir y disfrutar del mundo cervecero.
-Diseñada con pasión por la programación y como parte de un portafolio personal, esta herramienta permite gestionar experiencias, aprender sobre cervezas y fomentar la comunidad.
+**Vezapp** is a web application designed to explore, share, and enjoy the world of beer.
+Built with passion for programming and as part of a personal portfolio, this tool allows users to manage experiences, learn about beers, and foster a community.

-## 🧠 ¿Por qué este proyecto?
+## 🧠 Why This Project?

-Este proyecto fue desarrollado como una pieza técnica para demostrar mis habilidades en desarrollo web, integración de tecnologías frontend y backend, y buenas prácticas de desarrollo.
-No es un producto final para producción, sino una muestra técnica de lo que soy capaz de construir.
+This project was developed as a technical showcase to demonstrate my skills in web development, integration of frontend and backend technologies, and software engineering best practices.
+It is not a production-ready product, but a technical piece to highlight my capabilities.

-## 🚀 Características
+## 🚀 Features

-- Listado y exploración de tipos de cerveza.
+- Browse and explore different types of beer.
-- Creación y gestión de usuarios.
+- Create and manage user accounts.
-- Posibilidad de valorar y comentar sobre cervezas.
+- Rate and comment on beers.
-- Backend sencillo para gestionar los recursos.
+- Simple backend for resource management.
-- Arquitectura clara y modular.
+- Clear and modular architecture.

-## 🛠 Tecnologías
+## 🛠 Technologies

 - **Frontend:** HTML, CSS, JavaScript
 - **Backend:** Node.js
-- **Base de datos:** MongoDb
+- **Database:** MongoDB
-- **Control de versiones:** Git + GitHub
+- **Version Control:** Git + GitHub

-## 🧱 Estructura del Proyecto
+## 🧱 Project Structure

 Vezapp/
 ├── public/ # Archivos estáticos